Griffan/FASTQuick/Readme.md

 ```
 This step utilize a optimized version of BWA to rapidly screen unmap reads without losing sensitivity to potential mismatches on reads.

+Each line of fq_list contains full path of each fastq file.
+Pair-end fastq files are in the same line and delimated by tab; single-end fastq file occpies whole line.

 **pop+con**

     FASTQuick pop+con --BamFile NA12878.bam --SVDPrefix resource/hapmap_3.3.b37.dat --Reference hg19.fa